Alexander Litvinenko: UK criminal investigation

 On 20 January 2007, British police announced that they had "identified the man they believe poisoned Alexander Litvinenko.
 The suspected killer was captured on cameras at Heathrow as he flew into Britain to carry out the murder."
 The man in question was introduced to Litvinenko as "Vladislav".

 As of 26 January 2007, British officials said police had solved the murder of Litvinenko.
 They discovered "a 'hot' teapot at London's Millennium Hotel with an off-the-charts reading for polonium-210, the radioactive material used in the killing."
 In addition, a senior official said investigators had concluded the murder of Litvinenko was "a 'state-sponsored' assassination orchestrated by Russian security services."
-The police want to charge former Russian spy Andrei Lugovoy, who met Litvinenko on 1 November 2006, the day officials believe the lethal dose of polonium-210 was administered.
+The police went to charge former Russian spy Andrei Lugovoy, who met Litvinenko on 1 November 2006, the day officials believe the lethal dose of polonium-210 was administered.

 On the same day, The Guardian reported that the British government was preparing an extradition request asking that Andrei Lugovoy be returned to the UK to stand trial for Litvinenko's murder.
 On 22 May 2007, the Crown Prosecution Service called for the extradition of Russian citizen Andrei Lugovoy to the UK on charges of murder.
 Lugovoy dismissed the claims against him as "politically motivated" and said he did not kill Litvinenko.

 A British police investigation resulted in several suspects for the murder, but in May 2007, the British Director of Public Prosecutions, Ken Macdonald, announced that his government would seek to extradite Andrei Lugovoy, the chief suspect in the case, from Russia.
 On 28 May 2007, the British Foreign Office officially submitted a request to the Government of Russia for the extradition of Lugovoy to face criminal charges in the UK.

 On 2 October 2011, The Sunday Times published an article wherein the chief prosecutor who investigated the murder of Litvinenko, Lord Macdonald of River Glaven, publicly spoke of his suspicion that the murder was a "state directed execution" carried out by Russia.
 Until that time, British public officials had stopped short of directly accusing Russia of involvement in the poisoning.
 "It had all the hallmarks of a state directed execution, committed on the streets of London by a foreign government," Macdonald added.

 In January 2015, it was reported in the British media that the National Security Agency had intercepted communications between Russian government agents in Moscow and those who carried out what was called a "state execution" in London: the recorded conversations allegedly proved that the Russian government was involved in Litvinenko's murder, and suggested that the motive was Litvinenko's revelations about Vladimir Putin's links with the criminal underworld.
 On 21 January 2016, the Home Office published The Litvinenko Inquiry: Report into Litvinenko's death.